Osborne Park, Western Australia: History

 The suburb was originally market gardens, due to rich peaty soil from the swamps between Lake Monger and Herdsman Lake.
 The area was popular among Chinese, Italian and Yugoslav settlers.
 The suburb was founded by a private trading concern and had a tram service in the early 1900s through an extension of the Perth tram system from the end of the Leederville line.
-The suburb is now served by Glendalough train station on the Joondalup line.
+The suburb is now served by Glendalough train station on the Yanchep line.

 Osborne Park became a residential suburb after World War II, but by the 1980s, it was predominantly an industrial area, with only the north-eastern area still residential.

 At present

-Many warehouses, car yards and small businesses are located in Osborne Park, as well as larger retailers such as Harvey Norman, Officeworks, JB Hi-Fi, The Good Guys, IGA (formerly Supa Valu and Action Supermarkets).
+Many warehouses, car yards and small businesses are located in Osborne Park, as well as larger retailers.
 Scarborough Beach Road consists of the largest car yard precinct in Australia.

-Main Street in Osborne Park is the cafe, shopping and business strip, hosting cafes and restaurants such as Caffe Amaretto, Little Lebanon Restaurant, Siderno Caffe & Ristorante and Posto Matto.
-The Osborne Park shopping centre consists of major tenant IGA, Australia Post, Montello Gourmet Deli, Sondrea Espresso, Jean_Pierre's Prime Meats Butcher, Osborne Park Newsagency, Thip Mens Hair Design and Shoe Repairs/Cobbler.
-Next to the Osborne Park Shopping Centre is a family owned Osborne Park Hotel/Pub/Restaurant and Harry Brownes Liquor Store and Drive through Bottle Mart.
+Main Street in Osborne Park is the cafe, shopping and business strip, hosting cafes and restaurants.
+The Osborne Park shopping centre is also open.